comunica/Article-ISWC2018-Resource/content/architecture.md

 Actors are responsible for being able to accept certain messages via the bus to which they are subscribed, and for responding with an answer.
-Separate buses exist for different message types.
+In order to avoid a single high-traffic bus for all message types which could cause performance issues, separate buses exist for different message types.
-<span class="comment" data-author="RV">why?</span>
 [](#relation-actor-bus) shows an example of how actors can be registered to buses.

 <figure id="relation-actor-bus">